steven-wood21/cs400-X-Team-74/x_team_style_guide.md

 ```
 ## Commenting style for public and private members of a class or interface:

 Use JavaDoc comments with two * on the first line.
+JavaDocs should be used for classes, constructors, and methods.
 Here is an example:
 ```java
 /**
 * This method does X